Why CAT Tools Are Essential for Clients and Translators Alike

-They work by segmenting the source text (aka, the content you need translated) and presenting each segment (usually a sentence) in a visually digestible fashion.
-This way, your translator can enter the corresponding translation either below or next to each segment.
-Something like the picture below:
+CAT tools work by segmenting the source text (aka, the content you need translated) and presenting each segment (usually a sentence) in a visually digestible fashion.
+The most common format places the original text on a left-hand column and empty corresponding spaces on the right-hand column.

 - Google Translate is an example of machine translation (whose output should always be reviewed by a professional, human linguist).
 The machine does most of the work.